WoodhamsBD/ADMD/README.md

 # README

 This is ADMD.
-An online software suite for AME/QME offices.
+Online software for AME/QME offices.